misiektoja/steam_monitor/docs/troubleshooting.md

 The Configuration section names the configuration and dotenv files in effect and reports **which secrets came from the dotenv file and which came from the environment**, by name only.
 No secret value is ever printed.
 It also reports whether [TLS verification](configuration.md#tls-verification) is on, and warns while it is off.
 Settings that control timing and counts, such as the check intervals and `SMTP_PORT`, are checked for usable values and every one that fails is named in a single row.

-It also names the **log and CSV files monitoring would write** and reports whether each one can be created.
+It also names the **log and CSV files monitoring would write** and reports whether each one can be created, including the ones `-b` and `-d` asked for on the command line.
 The log file name includes the Steam ID or `FILE_SUFFIX`, so it is only resolved when a target is given.
 Without one, the row reports the base path instead.

 The Notifications section **signs in to the configured SMTP server** and validates webhook settings without sending anything.
 Each ready row lists the **alert categories** that channel would deliver.